ma1loc/mac_addr_changer/README.md

 # ![Network Icon](https://img.icons8.com/color/48/000000/network-card.png) MAC Address Changer

-*A simple tool allows you to change your device's network interface's MAC address (the physical address assigned to your network adapter).*
+**A simple tool allows you to change your device's network interface's MAC address (the physical address assigned to your network adapter).**

 ---

-## 📌 What Does This Do?
+## 📌 What Does This Tool Do?

 This tool lets you temporarily change the MAC address of your:
 - Ethernet connections (like `eth0`)